Helena Wu

 Canada Research Chair in Hong Kong Studies

-Assistant Professor of Hong Kong Studies, Asian Studies
+Assistant Professor of Hong Kong Studies, Department of Asian Studies

 Helena.Wu@ubc.ca

 In one of her latest projects, Dr. Wu explores how creative expression and audience activities affect cultural (industry) practices, the construction of identity and the relationship between content producers, distributors, and spectators by probing the (trans)formation of film, television and sport spectatorships in Hong Kong.
-Her latest articles on community screenings and translocal film production/distribution have been published by Asian Cinema (2022) and accepted by Screen (forthcoming).
+Her latest articles on community screenings and translocal film production/distribution have been published by Asian Cinema (2022), Screen (2023), and Journal of Current Chinese Affairs (2024).

 Full profile: